i.

 Although I regularly write poetry, this poem tested and expanded the limits to what I believed I could do.
 I was fairly new to trying out more experimental line breaks, but I quickly fell in love with them in the process of writing and editing this poem.
 Bilingual poetry, too, is something I haven’t attempted before this poem—I have Kaci to thank for introducing it to me and encouraging me to try it for myself.

-Asma Al-Masyabi is a free-verse poet and visual artist based in Colorado, who occasionally delves into flash fiction.
-She is…
+Asma Al-Masyabi is a poet, writer, and visual artist based in Colorado.
+She is a ruth weiss Foundation Emerging Poet…

 Visit Profile